Statements

 Background

 NashDiaper, founded in 2013, is Middle Tennessee's only diaper bank.
 1 in 2 families in Tennessee experience diaper need.
 NashDiaper provides free, supplemental diapers through our partner network, who address families' other needs.
 We have a diaper distribution network across 26 counties in Middle Tennessee.
-Our partner network consists of 39 community based organizations ("CBOs"), 27 public schools, 40 health clinics, and 17 community college campuses.
+Our partner network consists of 49 community based organizations ("CBOs") and public schools, 51 health clinics, and 25 community college campuses.
 We have a waiting list of CBOs that have applied to join our network.
 According to our client surveys, receiving diapers frees up money for parents to buy food (74%), pay rent or mortgage (36%), and pay utilities (30%), and it allows them to attend work or school (65%).

 Diapers are not covered by any Federal or State safety net programs such as food stamps (SNAP) or WIC.
 If a family can't afford diapers, a baby may spend extended periods, sometimes days in the same soiled diapers.
 This increases the likelihood of unnecessary health problems including severe diaper rash and increased chance of infections.
 Babies in wet or dirty diapers are crying babies.
 And crying babies and their mothers are more likely to be abused by already over-stressed caregivers.
 The brain grows to 90% of its adult size by age 3.
 Experiences in the 1st years of life are extremely important for a child's healthy development and lifelong learning.
 Emotional, language, and motor skill development is delayed or damaged by environmental stressors and other risk factors.
 Infants and toddlers that are reared in lower stress environments are more likely to have better outcomes as adults.
 Diapers are expensive, costing over $1,100 per year for each child - more if a parent must rely on inner-city convenience stores.

 Cloth diapers are not an option for the families we serve.
-If you are poor, you probably don't own a washing machine and most Laundromats don't allow washing dirty diapers.
-Most licensed childcare providers, especially free and subsidized, require that parents leave a day's supply of disposable diapers for their child.
+If you are poor, you probably don't own a washing machine and most laundromats don't allow washing dirty diapers.
+Most licensed childcare providers require that parents leave a day's supply of disposable diapers for their child.
 If parents cannot access childcare, they cannot work or attend school.
 Infants and toddlers that are denied quality childcare miss important early childhood development opportunities.
 According to a UC Berkeley study in 2011, children that participate in early childhood education are 2.5 times more likely to go on to higher education.
 Any barrier to work or education perpetuates the cycle of poverty.

 Impact